-- What is the governing law or legislation for agency agreements in the UK?
+- What is the law on agency agreements in the UK?

-- What format should an agency agreement be in?
-Should it be in writing?
+- Does an agency agreement need to be in writing?

-- What should be in the agency agreement?
+- What are the different types of agency agreement?

 - What is an exclusive agency agreement?

-- What is an agency agreement with sole rights?
+- What is an agency agreement with sole rights or non-exclusive rights?

-This term is usually used as an alternative for ‘distributor’ although it is sometimes the case that a distributor has greater power than a reseller, and possibly the ability to appoint a further tier of resellers.
+You may also hear reference to ‘resellers’.
+This term is usually used as an alternative for a ‘distributor’ although sometimes a distributor has greater power than a reseller, and possibly the ability to appoint a further tier of resellers.